 Figure 5: Four column groups with undesirable responsive behavior

-You can correct this problem by moving the two images into the third columnn group as child columns, shown in Figure 6.
+You can correct this problem by moving the two images into the third column group as child columns, shown in Figure 6.

 Figure 6: Two modules in the third column group to improve responsive behavior